sidtohan/code-to-give-2023-team9-frontend/README.md

 - So far, all data collected after training sessions(such as how many people are enrolled in counselling programs, where are they from) is collected manually using pen and paper or using spreadsheets.

-In order to help them with digitalization of data collection, our team has decided to create a web application to assist BREADS in their noble mission.
+In order to assist BREADS in their noble mission, our team has decided to make a web app that can help in digitalizing the process of data collection.